"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Corpus Analysis

 \subsection{Content}

-We now turn to analyse the two aspects of iCR content, namely entities and manipulable attributes, which directly map to the game objects and actions.
-As we will see, the utterances cover all available objects and are well distributed among actions.
+We now turn to analyse the two aspects of iCR content, namely objects and manipulable attributes, which directly map to the game objects and actions.
+As we will see, the iCRs cover all available objects and are well distributed among actions.

-\paragraph{Attributes} In Figure \ref{fig:attr-dist}, we see the relative frequency of each attribute in CoDraw iCRs.
+\paragraph{Attributes} Table \ref{tab:attr-examples} shows examples of utterances seeking to clarify each attribute.
+In Figure \ref{fig:attr-dist}, we see the relative frequency of each attribute in CoDraw iCRs.
 While object disambiguation is somewhat less frequent, all other types occur more evenly, each in around 20\% of the iCRs.
 Attributes are not mutually exclusive: While 82.87\% of the iCR utterances refer to only one attribute, 14.15\% mentions two.
-Three and four occur together in less than 2\% and are interesting examples of very detailed iCRs.
-For example, \textit{is she sitting, and is she in the sandbox or on the right of it outside?} is about position, relation and ambiguous person and \textit{how close to the bottom are their feet? i have the crown and the boy's hands over grass line. are they smaller?} is about position, size and relation.
-Their co-occurrence is depicted in Figure \ref{fig:attr-inter}.
+Three and four attributes occur together in less than 2\% of the iCRs and are interesting cases of very detailed clarification requests.
+For example, the utterance \textit{is she sitting, and is she in the sandbox or on the right of it outside?} is about position, relation and ambiguous person and \textit{how close to the bottom are their feet? i have the crown and the boy's hands over grass line. are they smaller?} is about position, size and relation.
+The frequency of attribute co-occurrence is depicted in Figure \ref{fig:attr-inter}.
 Position and direction occur very often with relation.
 Disambiguations of objects occur more rarely with other attributes.
-Examples for each attribute are shown in Table \ref{tab:attr-examples}.
 We observe some patterns in the ways iCRs are realised for each attribute.
-The ten most common initial bigrams are shown in Figure \ref{fig:attr-init-bigram}.
-Some bigrams, especially the first ones, look very predictable given the attribute (for instance, keywords like \textit{where}, \textit{close} and \textit{far} are relevant for positioning and \textit{way}, \textit{facing} and \textit{direction} are indicative of direction).
+The ten most common initial bigrams are shown in Figure \ref{fig:attr-init-bigram}.\footnote{Here, initial \textit{ok} or \textit{ok,} tokens are excluded.} Some bigrams, especially the first ones, look very predictable given the attribute (for instance, keywords like \textit{where}, \textit{close} and \textit{far} are relevant for positioning and \textit{way}, \textit{facing} and \textit{direction} are indicative of direction).
 On the other hand, \textit{is the} is a versatile initial bigram which is frequent for all attributes.
-This is pertinent information to be integrated during generation.
+This is pertinent information to be integrated during generation, so that the iCRs sound natural and purposeful.